Evening Extra: Programme origin

 Evening Extra was launched in 1996 as part of a wider station re-launch by Anna Carragher in light of the paramilitary ceasefires of 1994 and a need to alter the tone and range of the news output.
 The first presenter was Sean Rafferty.

 As part of wider schedule changes in September 2019 Evening Extra was extended to fill two hours in the schedule, having previously been broadcast from 5pm - 6.30pm for many years.
 Evening Extra is the most listened to drive time news programme in Northern Ireland.

 Presenters

 From April 2020 to May 2025 the programme was presented by Declan Harvey and Tara Mills.
 Both also present BBC NI television news programme, BBC Newsline on alternate evenings.
 In February 2020 it was announced Richard Morgan would also join the team as a full time third presenter.

 Further schedule changes in Spring 2025 saw Evening Extra focused to a one hour news programme, 5pm-6pm.
 Tara Mills and Declan Harvey departed the line-up to focus on a twice-weekly news podcast, called ‘The State of Us’ which launched in May 2025.
 Richard Morgan remained as the sole lead anchor of Evening Extra.

 Relief Presenters

-A selection of presenters, reporters and correspondents front the programme in the absence of Mills or Harvey.
-They include Joel Taggart, Julie McCullough, Sara Girvan, Enda McClafferty and Jayne McCormack.
+A selection of presenters, reporters and correspondents front the programme in the absence of Richard Morgan.
+It most regularly includes Claire Graham, Eve Rosato and Richard O'Rielly.